 But don’t try to stuff keywords without any rhyme or reason.
 Keywords that you add in your product description or blog should resonate with your brand and product.

 7. Talk Like a Friend

 One good tip for writing product descriptions is to write as if you are talking to a friend, instead of coming across as an impersonal business.
 It’s important to approach customers with the intent of engaging them.
 If you are using the same old rigid writing methods, you won’t get much of a response.
-Take a look at this:
+This is how your product description should read:

-They use terms like “secret weapon against crime”, which isn’t the typical business jargon you’d expect from a company talking about their product.
-Instead, it reads like a friend excitedly telling you about the towt.
+They use terms like “seriously strawberry”, which isn’t the typical business jargon you’d expect from a company talking about their product.
+Instead, it reads like a friend excitedly telling you about the smoothies.
 These things matter, so try adopting a friendlier approach when writing and look for other similar product description examples for inspiration.